 Ive been working on my module for The great module seawalong for a while.
 The Kabuki tee from Paper Theory Patterns turned out great, the Burda skinny jeans from BurdaStyle 8/19 not so much.
 The fabric was too stiff and soft at the same time, very strange.
 I was ok with it, slightly worried that my module was too basic, dull and of course dark but fine anyway.
-As research for a blog post about it I looked into styling methods and came across Carol Tuttle and her Dressing Your Truth concept.
+As research for a blog post about it I came across Carol Tuttle and her Dressing Your Truth concept.
 Made the free analysis and must say, it totally derailed the whole project and my wardrobe with it.
 At first I wasn’t too happy about the result.
 It felt lame and containing everything I usually try to avoid, but why did I feel like that?
 Then I thought it would be a fun experiment to examine my preferences a bit.

 Came across an old envelope with inspirational pictures I’ve gathered for another capsule project.
 The images in the envelope was what got discarded in the process.